alirezah95/neumorphism/README.md

 Start developing *Neumorphic QtQuick* applications using Neumorphism UI.<br>
 The Neumorphic design concept has been applied to all of the components.

-Also I used `ShaderEffect` for drop shadows, so there may be a few computational errors, but it's still better than QML's native drop shadow.
+Also I used custom `ShaderEffect` for drop shadows, so there may be a few computational errors.

 ### What is Neumorphism?
 [Medium](https://artofofiare.medium.com/neumorphism-the-right-way-a-2020-design-trend-386e6a09040a)